-Since the lights are reflected off the panels, so it also delivers impressive dark levels that give you a better immersive viewing experience when you watch a movie in a dark room.
+Since the lights are reflected off the panels, it also delivers impressive dark levels that give you a better immersive viewing experience when you watch a movie in a dark room.
 It maintains razor-sharp clarity in all the frames, and shadows are much more prominent, unlike in DLP, which looks slightly hazy.

 The color quality is also fantastic as it maintains a high saturation and realism in all the images.
 However, it fails to achieve the same brightness level as DLP or LCD projectors, and it needs a completely dark room for optimum image quality.
 Little ambient light is not a problem, but if your room faces a lot of light intrusions, then you won’t get the intended image quality.

-Unlike DLP and LCD that can handle large screen sizes around 200inches, LCoS is not capable of such size, and the ideal screen range it can cater to is up to 130inches.
+Unlike DLP and LCD which can handle large screen sizes around 200inches, LCoS is not capable of such size, and the ideal screen range it can cater to is up to 130inches.
 The lack of light intensity is the main reason behind this issue.
-Another major drawback of this projector type is the blurring effect on fast-pace images, meaning you won’t get sharp images while watching sports or playing fast-paced games.
+Another major drawback of this projector type is the blurring effect on fast-paced images, meaning you won’t get sharp images while watching sports or playing fast-paced games.

-The 3D quality of this projector can be compared to that of the theaters, but it often becomes blurry and loses the shine while playing fast 3D contents.
+The 3D quality of this projector can be compared to that of the theaters, but it often becomes blurry and loses the shine while playing fast 3D content.
 You will find this projector type in Sony and a few other brands, and all of them come with a hefty price tag.
-A 1080p LCoS unit from Sony might cost you around $12,000, while a 4K unit costs more $20,000.
+A 1080p LCoS unit from Sony might cost you around $12,000, while a 4K unit costs more than $20,000.